duneroadrunner/SaferCPlusPlus/index.md

 will cause the error description to be written to stderr before program termination.

 The next most effective thing to do, in terms of improving memory safety, is probably to replace calls to `new`/`malloc` and `delete`/`free`.
 The direct substitutes provided in the library (for items not shared between threads) are `mse::registered_new()` and `mse::registered_delete()`.
 The pointer type returned by `mse::registered_new()` is an [`mse::TRegisteredPointer<>`](#tregisteredpointer).
 If you need this pointer to interact with legacy interfaces, it can be explicitly cast to a corresponding native pointer.
-If explicit casting is too inconvenient for your situation, you may instead use `mse::relaxedregistered_new()` to obtain an [`mse::TRelaxedRegisteredPointer<>`](#trelaxedregisteredpointer), which implicitly converts to a corresponding native pointer.
 But ultimately you're going to want to minimize the amount of casting to (unsafe) native pointers by updating your (function) interfaces to accomodate these safe pointers directly.
 (See the "[Safely passing parameters by reference](#safely-passing-parameters-by-reference)" section.)

 Based on reported vulnerabilities, these two things alone should catch most memory bugs.